As Brazil reels from riots, Bolsonaro finds home in Florida

 “I will always support him,” said 31-year-old Rafael Silva, who left Brazil eight years ago and now installs flooring in central Florida, where he stood outside Bolsonaro’s rental home Monday.
 “He was the best for the country.”

 By early afternoon, the handful of supporters in yellow jerseys dissipated as word spread that Bolsonaro was hospitalized with abdominal pain.
-His condition wasn’t clear, but a photo published by Brazilian newspaper O Globo showed him smiling from his hospital bed.
-He has been hospitalized multiple times since surviving a stabbing in 2018.
+His wife, Michelle, said on social media that he had been hospitalized for observation due to abdominal discomfort related to a 2018 stabbing that has led to multiple hospitalizations in the past.
+A photo published by Brazilian newspaper O Globo showed him smiling from his hospital bed.
 A hospital spokesperson didn’t immediately respond to a phone call and text message.

 Prior to Sunday’s angry storming of Brazil’s Congress, the Supreme Court and presidential palace, Bolsonaro had been seen repeatedly in this central Florida community, wandering a Publix supermarket’s aisles, dining alone at a local KFC and, most of all, surrounded by clusters of adoring fans.